Ralph Garr-Bill Lucas HBCU Baseball Classic

-The Atlanta Braves are hosting the annual weekend series between Historically Black College and University (HBCU) baseball programs, while honoring Braves Hall of Famers and HBCU graduates in the Ralph Garr-Bill Lucas HBCU Baseball Classic presented by Truist.
+The Atlanta Braves are proud to host the annual weekend series between Historically Black College and University (HBCU) baseball programs, while honoring Braves Hall of Famers and HBCU graduates in the Ralph Garr-Bill Lucas HBCU Baseball Classic.

-The 2022 weekend series will take place Friday, February 25 through Sunday, February 27, at Coolray Field, home of the Braves' Triple-A affiliate, the Gwinnett Stripers.
+The 2024 weekend series will take place Saturday, March 2 at Coolray Field, home of the Braves' Triple-A affiliate, the Gwinnett Stripers.

-The three-game series features Grambling State University and Florida A&M University, the alma maters of Braves Hall of Famers, Ralph Garr and Bill Lucas.
+The two-game series will feature Grambling State University and Florida A&M University, the alma maters of Braves Hall of Famers, Ralph Garr and Bill Lucas.

 Grambling State University opened on November 1, 1901 as the Colored Industrial and Agricultural School.
 It was founded by the North Louisiana Colored Agriculture Relief Association, organized in 1896 by a group of African American farmers who wanted to organize and operate a school for African Americans in their region of the state.
 In 1905, the school moved to its present location and was renamed the North Louisiana Agricultural and Industrial School.
 In 1946, the school became Grambling College.